TodePond/Arroost/README.md

 It's not ready yet!<br>
 But when it is, it'll be up at [arroost.com](https://arroost.com).

+## What's in the code?

+This repo has two parts.

+1. The user-interface is in the [arroost](https://github.com/TodePond/Arroost/tree/main/source/arroost) folder.
+2. The inner-engine is in the [nogan](https://github.com/TodePond/Arroost/tree/main/source/nogan) folder.

 ## How can I help develop it?

 To run it locally, clone this repo, then run a local file server.<br>